 Here are 2 ways to properly sanitize your sponge:

 - Put it in a bowl of warm water and microwave it for about 60 seconds.
 Wring and let dry.

 - Mix bleach with water and immerse your sponge in the solution for a few minutes.
 Wring and let dry.

-Even your appliances need to retire eventually.
-Not only should you be cleaning those crumbs out regularly, but it’s also recommended that toasters be replaced every 6-8 years depending on how frequently you use it.
+Even your household appliances need to retire eventually.
+Not only should you be cleaning those crumbs out regularly, but it’s also recommended your toaster be replaced every 6-8 years depending on how frequently you use it.
 This will help prevent fires from loose crumbs and other foods that become wedged inside.

 Hip Tip: Shop Amazon’s best-selling toasters if it’s time for a new one!